core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 ~~~~~~~~~~~
 {: #algorithm-limits title="Probabilities for algorithms based on chosen q, v and l values." artwork-align="center"}

 When AEAD\_AES\_128\_CCM\_8 is used as AEAD Algorithm for OSCORE, the triplet (q, v, l) considered above yields larger values of IA and CA. Hence, specifically for AEAD\_AES\_128\_CCM\_8, this document recommends using the triplet (q, v, l) = (2^20, 2^14, 2^8).
-This is appropriate, since the resulting CA and IA values are not greater than the threshold value of 2^-50 defined in {{I-D.irtf-cfrg-aead-limits}}, and thus yields an acceptable security level.
+This is appropriate, since the resulting CA and IA values are not greater than the threshold value of 2^-50 defined in {{I-D.irtf-cfrg-aead-limits}}, thus yielding an acceptable security level.
 Achieving smaller values of CA and IA would require inconveniently reducing 'q', 'v' or 'l', with no additional security benefit since the threshold is already met, as further elaborated in {{aead-aes-128-ccm-8-details}}.

 ~~~~~~~~~~~
 +------------------------+----------+----------+-----------+